s-ccs/Template_Thesis/report/typst-template/proposal.typ

 ]

 == Approach <approach>
 How are you going to answer the research questions?
+For example:

 A thesis proposal will be written at first (*@goal1*).
-For *@goal2*, further steps are required.
-Here you see how to link back to the goals A,B,...,N.
+For *#underline[@goal2]*, further steps are required.
+Here in the source code you can see how to link back to the goals A,B,...,N. Click on the corresponding goal-number text (#underline[@goal3], *@goal4*) to go to the respective goal in the list, and change the formatting as per your wish - see the source code.

-If time permits, further tasks can be taken up based on the list of stretch goals (*@goal3*, *@goal4*).

 \

 = Plan
 \
-Some 3-4 sentences on the order, but mainly focus on the time-table.
+Write some 3-4 sentences on the order, but mainly focus on the time-table.
 Note that every planning time-table is subject to change and adaptation during the project.
 It is a first orientation, but should be discussed and adapted regularly.